Av0c/django_rest/README.md

 # CryptoCurrency Portfolio Manager

-A Django project implementing the **REST_FRAMEWORK** that allows a group to share and manage their cryptocurrency trading portfolios.
+A Django project implementing the **REST_framework** that allows a group to share and manage their cryptocurrency trading portfolios.

 ## Getting Started